shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 ### Steps for working with a local GitHub repo

-1. When you clone the repository, you will not be automatically moved into the directory.
-Move into the directory (the name should be similar to the following):
+1. When you clone the repository, you will not automatically move into the directory.
+Use the `cd` command to move into the directory (the name should be similar to the following):
 ```
 $ cd CSCI211-F23-FirstName-LastName
 ```